neogeek/neogeek.github.io/posts/lets-make-web-components-happen.md

 That's it for now!

 I'll be sure to check back in a few years and see how things are going with Web Components.
-For now, I'll probably try to integrate some small-footprint Web Components into my work and maybe even check out React's new Web Component support
+For now, I'll probably try to integrate some small-footprint Web Components into my work and maybe even check out React's new Web Component support.